minsoehtut306/Craft-World/README.md

-# Craft World – Unreal Engine 5 Game Project
+# Craft World – Unreal Engine 5 Game

-**Craft World** is a third-person puzzle and shooter game built with **Unreal Engine 5**.
+**Craft World** is a third-person puzzle shooter prototype built in **Unreal Engine 5**.
-The goal is to solve puzzles across multiple rooms and survive until the timer runs out.
-This project served as a hands-on learning experience in puzzle mechanics, shooting systems, AI, and UE5 Blueprints.
+The player progresses through a series of puzzle rooms before entering an arena and surviving against waves of enemies under a global countdown timer.

+This project was created as part of my Bachelor of Computer Science and used as a sandbox to learn **UE5 Blueprints, game architecture, AI behaviour, and HUD design**.

 ---

 ## Gameplay Overview

-The player has **2 minutes** to complete the game by progressing through puzzle rooms and defeating enemies.
+The player has **2 minutes** to reach the end of the level.

+1. **Room 1 – Basic Door Button**
-- **Room 1** – Press a button to open the door.
+   Press a visible button to open the door and proceed.

+2. **Room 2 – Hidden Button**
-- **Room 2** – Find the hidden button to open the door.
+   Search the room to find and press a concealed button that unlocks the door.

+3. **Room 3 – Light Puzzle**
-- **Room 3** – Activate four lights to unlock the next door.
+   Activate four light switches.
+When all lights are on, the door will open.

+4. **Room 4 – Rock Placement Puzzle**
-- **Room 4** – Collect and place rocks in the correct locations to open the door.
+   Collect rocks, return them to the correct pedestals, trigger an animation sequence, and open the next door.

-- **Room 5 (Arena)** – Defeat waves of enemies until the timer runs out.
+5. **Room 5 – Arena**
+   A combat arena where the player must fight AI enemies until the timer runs out.
+   Enemies spawn in waves from multiple points.

 ---

-## Core Mechanics

-- **Puzzle Logic**
-  - Button and door system with linked IDs.
-  - Light activation puzzle.
-  - Rock placement puzzle with animations and sound effects.
-  - Arena with cutscene and timer system.

-- **Player Systems**
-  - Health, stamina, and death system.
-  - Interact system (buttons, collectables).
-  - Aiming, shooting, and reloading with ammo system.
-  - Healing system and safe zones.
-  - HUD widgets for health, stamina, ammo, kill count, and timer.

-- **Combat & AI**
-  - Enemies chase the player and deal damage.
-  - Enemy health, damage, and death animations.
-  - Enemy spawner with configurable units and delays.
-  - Collectables that increase enemy speed.

-- **Animation & Sound**
-  - Basic animations (public resources, educational use).
-  - Free sound effects (Freesound, free for modification/distribution).
-  - Muzzle flash and shooting effects.
+## Core Systems & Mechanics

+### Puzzle & Level Logic
+- **Button–Door system**
+  - Buttons and doors share IDs; pressing a button finds the matching door and triggers its animation.
+  - Optional camera cut to highlight the door when it opens.
+- **Light door puzzle**
+  - Trigger boxes detect interaction.
+  - When all four lights are active, the door is flagged as unlocked.
+- **Rock puzzle**
+  - Collectable rock items.
+  - When all rocks are placed on the correct spots, a sequence plays: rocks move into position, SFX is played, and the door opens.
+- **Arena intro**
+  - Opening the arena door triggers a simple cutscene before combat begins.

+### Player Systems
+- **Interaction system**
+  - `E` to interact with any actor that implements a shared “Interact” interface (buttons, rocks, pickups, etc.).
+- **Health, damage, and death**
+  - Player takes damage from AI attacks and debug key presses.
+  - A **safe zone** prevents damage inside protected areas.
+  - On zero health, the player dies and the game ends.
+- **Healing system**
+  - Heal action checks maximum health and plays a sound on successful heal.
+- **Speed & stamina**
+  - Sprinting increases movement speed and drains stamina; stamina regenerates when the player stops running.
+- **Shooting & reloading**
+  - Left mouse: fire bullet if not reloading and there is ammo.
+  - Right mouse: aim (narrowed FOV / zoom).
+  - Reload logic recalculates ammo in magazine vs. reserve and supports “infinite ammo” for testing.
+- **HUD widgets**
+  - Health and stamina bars
+  - Ammo (magazine + total)
+  - Kill count
+  - Global countdown timer
+  - Game-over screen when time expires or the player dies.

+### Combat & AI
+- **Enemy behaviour**
+  - Enemies chase the player when the game starts or when they enter the arena.
+  - When hit, enemies play a hit animation, briefly pause, and then resume chasing.
+  - On zero health, enemies play a death animation, play a sound, remain on the ground for a short period, then are removed.
+- **Enemy damage**
+  - When the player overlaps an enemy damage trigger, health is reduced and SFX plays.
+- **Enemy spawner**
+  - Loops through configured spawn points, spawning a set number of enemies at each location with individually defined delays.
+- **Pickups**
+  - Collectable items that increase enemy walk speed each time one is collected, dynamically increasing difficulty.

 ---

-## Development Notes

-- **Software:** Unreal Engine 5
-- **Time Investment:** ~60 hours for modelling + ~8 hours for documentation.
-- **Estimated Cost:** ~$1000 development value.
+## Animation, Audio & UI

+- **Animations**
+  - Based on public educational resources (e.g., Matt Aspland), blended and adjusted for aiming, movement, and death states.
+- **Sound**
+  - All SFX sourced from **Freesound**, using assets that allow copying, modification, and redistribution (including commercial use).
-- **Project File:** `P2CraftWorld.uproject`
+- **Widgets**
+  - **Ammo widget** – magazine + total ammo
+  - **Kill counter** – total enemies defeated
+  - **Timer widget** – global countdown until game ends
+  - **Game over widget** – displays when time expires
+  - **Health & stamina widgets** – keep the player informed at all times

 ---

-## Learning Outcomes
+## Controls

-Through this project, the following skills were developed:

-- Blueprint scripting for puzzles, shooting, AI, and HUD systems.
-- Designing logical game flow with multiple rooms.
-- Creating and debugging interactive mechanics.
-- Balancing gameplay with timers, spawns, and health systems.
-- Integrating animations, sounds, and widgets into a cohesive experience.
+- `WASD` – Move
+- `Shift` – Sprint
+- `Space` – Jump
+- `E` – Interact (buttons, rocks, pickups)
+- `Left Mouse` – Shoot
+- `Right Mouse` – Aim
+- `R` – Reload
+- `V` – Toggle first/third-person camera
+- `1` – Apply damage to self (debug)
+- `2` – Heal (debug)

 ---

-## Achievements & Future Work

-- Completed puzzle flow (Rooms 1–4).
-- Implemented basic third-person shooting system.
-- AI enemy logic and spawner system.

-**To improve further:**
-- Refine animation blending and transitions.
-- Polish combat mechanics for smoother gameplay.
-- Add more visual/texture variety for immersive experience.
+## Project Setup

+1. Install **Unreal Engine 5**.
+2. Clone or download this repository.
+3. Open `P2CraftWorld.uproject` in UE5.
+4. Press **Play** in the editor to start the game.

 ---

-## How to Open

-1. Open `P2CraftWorld.uproject` in **Unreal Engine 5**.
-2. Press **Play** to test the game.
-3. Use the following key bindings:
-   - `E` → Interact
-   - `V` → Toggle First/Third Person
-   - `Left Mouse` → Shoot
-   - `Right Mouse` → Aim
-   - `R` → Reload
-   - `1` → Apply damage to self (debug)
-   - `2` → Heal
-   - Standard movement keys (`WASD`, Shift to run)
+## Learning Outcomes

+Through **Craft World** I gained experience in:

+- Structuring gameplay logic with **Blueprints** (puzzles, AI, HUD, timers).
+- Designing multi-room game flow with clear objectives and feedback.
+- Implementing and debugging core shooter mechanics (ammo, reloading, aiming).
+- Building AI behaviours and spawn systems that scale difficulty.
+- Balancing scope, time, and polish in a solo UE5 project.

+Planned improvements include smoother animation blending, more polished combat feedback, and visual/environmental refinement.

 ---

-## Conclusion

-**Craft World** demonstrates puzzle integration with third-person shooter mechanics in UE5.
-It highlights the process of combining Blueprints, AI, animations, and logic into an engaging prototype game.
-While additional polish is needed, the project was a valuable step in understanding game design and development.

----

-### Note
+## Notes & Academic Integrity

-This project was completed as part of the Bachelor of Computer Science degree at the University of Waikato.
+This project was created as part of my **Bachelor of Computer Science** at the **University of Waikato** and is published here for **portfolio and learning purposes only**.
-It is published here solely for educational and portfolio purposes, to showcase my skills in software development.

-All code presented is my own work.
-Course-specific materials such as assignment descriptions or test data are not included to respect university policies.
+- All gameplay logic and integration code is my own work.

-## Academic Integrity
-Portfolio-only; not intended for reuse in coursework.
-Removal on request.
+- If required, I am happy to adjust or remove this repository on request.